 Each of these skills gain skill proficiency points.
 When you carry out actions in, for example, Cool by being stealthy you will gain points in Stealth and so on.
 How you play will help shape your points.

 Perks are effectively enhancements to your Skills.
 Note each Skill tree includes around 20 perks.
-Perk Points to assign into Perks are gained from leveling.
+Perk Points which are assigned into Perks are gained from leveling.

 The unlocking sequence of each addition perk follows this flow as an example.
 Much like a typical ARPG skill tree, some perks may be required to unlock a more powerful one.
 See example below.